ToolJet/ToolJet/docs/docs/setup/ecs.md

     You can [reference](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create-application-load-balancer.html) AWS docs to set it up.
 Please note that ToolJet server exposes `/api/health`, which you can configure for health checks.

     :::note
-    This setup follows the old AWS UI for ECS as some options are missing on the new one.
+    This setup follows the old AWS UI for ECS as some options are missing on the latest experience.
     :::

 3. Create task definition for deploying ToolJet app as a service on your preconfigured cluster.